 The Brexit transition period comes to an end on January 1st 2021.
 As regular readers of this blog will know, Northern Ireland will enjoy the dual-status of being part of both the UK customs regime and the EU’s.
 This means that tariffs will only be in place on goods moving from the UK to Northern Ireland that are destined for the EU, or where there is a uncertainty or a genuine risk of onward movement.
 However, to ensure your goods moving to Northern Ireland from the UK are not subject to tariffs or EU duties, you must sign up for the UK Trader scheme.
-This article will outline what the scheme is and how to apply for it.
+You might also be interested in the Trader Support Service, a free service that can guide you through the process.
+This article will outline what both the schemes are and how to apply for them.

 UK Trade Scheme (UKTS)

 The UK Trader scheme became available to UK traders last week.
 Essentially, the scheme allows you as a trader to ‘self-declare’ goods that are not ‘at risk’ of moving on to the EU after entering Northern Ireland.
 As stated earlier, this means the goods sold will not be subject to EU duties or tariffs, regardless of the outcome of the Brexit negotiations.

 This UK Trader scheme has gone slightly under the radar, which is worrying considering the deadline for applications is the 31st of December 2020.
 Whilst your application may not be accepted immediately, traders will be granted a provisional authorisation for a period of up to 4 months while the HMRC processes all applications.

 The scheme is open to businesses of all sizes and across all industries, so long as they operate under the Northern Ireland Protocol.

 It is worth bearing in mind that those applying to the HMRC for the UKTS will have to meet some basic requirements and, importantly, must be able to show that they are able to accurately declare and evidence whether good are at risk of being sold on to the EU or not.